The following websites may be useful to international students:

 Certain groups of travellers who are currently exempt from entry requirements will only be allowed to enter the country if they are fully vaccinated with one of the vaccines approved for entry into Canada.
-Fully vaccinated travelers are being randomly tested at the airport upon arrival and therefore, all international student travelers must register for a quarantine plan regardless of vaccination status.Link to this tab
+Fully vaccinated travellers are subject to random testing upon arrival from countries are no longer required to quarantine in a suitable place while awaiting their test results.Link to this tab

 Students who break the conditions of the quarantine program can face serious consequences, as they will be in violation of the Quarantine Act.
 The Quarantine Act is enforced by Guelph Police Services, and students can be arrested, charged and subject to penalties up to $750,000 fines, and six months in jail.
 In addition, international students can be subject to a removal order from Immigration, Refugees and Citizenship Canada and be banned re-entry to Canada for one year.Link to this tab